David5p/The-Ashes-2025-2026/README.md

 - Sign up to the Newsletter button is present on the header and footer of all pages.
 - Social media links to keep up to date with all The Ashes news are provided in the footer.
 - Gallery section features lots of potential players expected to feature in The Ashes.
-- Schedule page including all the information on each test match.
+- Schedule page includes all the information on each test match.
-- Appropriate home page image drawing users attention to the trophy the two teams will be battling for.
+- Appropriate homepage image drawes users attention to the trophy the two teams will be battling for.

 ### Business Goals
 The Business Goals of The Ashes 2025/2026:
 - Provoke cricket fans interest ahead of The Ashes.
 - Prominently display Newsletter button so users sign up to keep up to date with all the latest news.
 - Users can gain an interest and follow The Ashes 2025/2026 on social media platforms.
-- Provide a point of contact for all things Ashes related through the social media channels, email and the Newsletter.
+- Provides a point of contact for all things Ashes related through the social media channels, email and the Newsletter.

 ### User Stories